 - Sherman’s March to the Sea – with Emphasis on Fort McAllister

-- Civil War Artillery
+- The Civil War along the Georgia Coast

 My stance is only to review books I’ve found useful and would recommend to others with similar interests.
 That implies I’ll buy the book myself for use and review (such also gets around the sticky issue with blogging, book reviews, and my taxes).
 If you have suggestions, recommendations then I’m all ears.